-Tips On Taking the High Road During Divorce
+Tips for Taking the High Road During Divorce

 When writing to your ex, it is recommended to use email rather than text so that a valid record of your correspondence is available if needed.
 If you are feeling overcome with emotion and need to communicate with your former spouse, take a few breaths and do this instead: